Tell us a little bit about yourself:

 Okay, I am a 61-year-old retired guy (retired two years now).
 I did most of my growing up in Southern California (graduated from San Diego State with degrees in math and physics).
 I spent 6 years in the Navy teaching physics to the sailors that would operate our nuclear submarines, and then 25 years at the University of North Carolina developing computer programs for planning out radiation treatments for cancer patients.

 I have always loved the outdoors and especially cycling.
-I have a wife, two kids, three grandkids, and now that I'm retired I have a lot of time to devote to my passion for the outdoors.
+I have a wife, two kids, and three grandkids, and now that I'm retired I have a lot of time to devote to my passion for the outdoors.

 What made you ride from Bar Harbor to Vancouver?